OlayinkaBo/Deploying-a-Web-Application-using-Helm-in-Kubernetes/README.md

 **A quick note:** When installing Helm, make sure you're installing version 3.
 Version 2 still works, but it needs a server-side component called Tiller, which ties your helm installation to a single cluster.
 Helm 3 removed this need with the addition of several CRDs, but it's not supported in all Kubernetes versions.

-1. Modify `values.yaml` using a text editor
+1. Modify `values.yaml` using a text editor.

 ```
 replicaCount: 2